ben-manes/gradle-versions-plugin/README.md

 longer gains a `build` directory of its own:

 > [!TIP]
-> * Run `./gradlew dependencyUpdates --clean-legacy-partials` once to remove the
+> Run `./gradlew dependencyUpdates --clean-legacy-partials` once to remove the
 > `build/dependencyUpdates/partial.json` that earlier releases wrote into each
 > project. `clean` removes it from a project that applies a plugin of its own,
 > but a project with no build script has no `clean` task to reach it.
-> * Under isolated projects the flag removes nothing, as the report reads the
->   results as artifacts and those do not carry where an earlier release wrote
->   them.
-Delete the leftover `build` directory of any project that has no build
->   script of its own.

 ### v0.57.0